andrechristikan/ack-nestjs-boilerplate/README.md

 ## About The Project

 NestJs Boilerplate with Mongoose and MongoDB as Database. <br>
-Boilerplate provide example about JWT implementation, basic CRUD with mongoose (include populate and deep populate), Role/Permission implementation, Interceptor, Catch Filter, Custom Pipe, etc.<br>
+Boilerplate provide example about JWT implementation, basic CRUD with mongoose (include populate and deep populate), Role/Permission implementation, Interceptor, Exception Filter, Custom Pipe, etc.<br>

 This project will follow [nodejs-best-practice](nodejs-best-practice) as benchmark and NestJs Habit. <br>
-You can run with Docker, or without Docker.<br>
+We can run with Docker, or without Docker.<br>
 *Database migration for initial purpose.*

 <!-- GETTING STARTED -->